-Reference Title Nature of Change Application date of standard Impact on Group financial statements Application date for Company IFRS 15 (issued June 2014) Revenue from contracts with customers An entity will recognise revenue to depict the transfer of promised good or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Re eference Title Nature of Change Application date of standard Impact on Group financial statements Application date for Company (is Ju RS 15 sued ne 14) Revenue from contracts with customers An entity will recognise revenue to depict the transfer of promised good or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This means that revenue will be recognised when control of goods or services is transferred, rather than on transfer of risks and rewards as is currently the case under IAS 18 Revenue.
 Annual reporting periods beginning on or after 1 January 2018 Due to the recent release of this standard, the entity has not yet made a detailed assessment of the impact of this standard.
-1 July 2018 Amend- ments to IAS 16 and IAS 41 (issued June 2014) Agriculuture: Bearer Plants Bearer plants are now included within the scope of IAS 16 Property, Plant and Equipment and are accounted for in the same way as self- constructed items of property, plant and equitment before they are in the location and condition necessary to be capable of operationg in the manner intended by managemnet.
-Annual periods beginning on or after 1 January 2016 Due to the recent release of this standard, the entity has not yet made a detailed assessment of the impact of this standard.
-1 January 2016
+1 July 2018 mo IA: an 41 Ju nend- ents to S 16 d IAS (issued ne 14) Agriculuture: Bearer Plants Bearer plants are now included within the scope of IAS 16 Property, Plant and Equipment and are accounted for in the same way as selfconstructed items of property, plant and equitment before they are in the location and condition necessary to be capable of operationg in the manner intended by managemnet.
+Annual periods beginning on or after 1 January 2016 The group is currently in the process of accessing various options of recording the Bearer Plants standard and will report in the next accounting period.
+1 January 2016 continue to be expensed on a straight-line basis.